junagrole/ptn_reference_wiki/PtN Story/Arcs/Blood & Iron/SALVA Chaos/01 SALVA Chaos A/01-01 Syndicate.md

 We return to the present with the MBCC team, Chief, [[Hella]] and [[Hecate]] reached the local security precinct in Syndicate.
 The riot has already reached it and even breached the gate.
 Nearly a hundred gangs are involved in a free for all fight and attack the team as well.
 Hella feels right at home in the chaos and gets ready to fight.

 Back to the briefing you learn that Syndicate has been effectively lawless for the past twenty years.
-The City Council eventually abandoned the whole West District to the gangs when they signed the [[West District Management Regulations]] regulations.
+The City Council eventually abandoned the whole West District to the gangs when they signed the [[West District Management Regulations]].
 Right now Syndicate is de facto ruled by gangs.

-In the present Hella mocks a gangster that's about to attack them, clearly enjoying herself.
+In the present Hella taunts a gangster that's about to attack them, clearly enjoying herself.
 Predictably a fight broke out.